ioccc-src/winner/1988/README.md

 The maximum size of entries was raised from 1024 to 1536 bytes, however smaller entries were encouraged.
-Due to the ["Best Abuse of the Rules" entry of 1987](/1987/biggar/index.html), a limit of 160 chars in the compile line was introduced.
+Due to the ["Best Abuse of the Rules" entry of 1987](../1987/biggar/index.html), a limit of 160 chars in the compile line was introduced.

 This year, the Grand Prize was given to the most unusual entry and best abuse of the C Preprocessor rather than the most well rounded entry.

-[Rules](rules.txt) and results were posted to comp.lang.c, comp.sources.unix and
+[Rules](rules.txt) and [results](../years.html#1988) were posted to comp.lang.c,
-alt.sources.
-The 1988 winning entries will be published in the [Micro/Systems Journal](https://www.vintage-computer.com/publications.php?microsystemsjournal).
+comp.sources.unix and alt.sources.
+The 1988 winning entries will be published in the [Micro/Systems
+Journal](https://www.vintage-computer.com/publications.php?microsystemsjournal).

 Winning entries for previous years were repackaged with each year